LandonRieger/pySAGE/README.rst

 SAGE II Reader
 **************
-As far as possible the original SAGE II variable names used in the original IDL scripts and `documentation <https://eosweb.larc.nasa.gov/sites/default/files/project/sage2/readme/readme_sage2_v6.20.txt >`_ have been adopted.
+As far as possible the original SAGE II variable names used in the IDL scripts and `documentation <https://eosweb.larc.nasa.gov/sites/default/files/project/sage2/readme/readme_sage2_v6.20.txt >`_ have been adopted.

 Altitude Range for Species
 --------------------------